bablokb/pi-adc-phat/README.md

   - two 10k ohm resistors (for the voltage-dividers)
   - two 15k ohm resistors (for the voltage-dividers)
   - one 100 ohm resistor
+  - 2x2 female connectors (to attach the measurement probes)

 Schematic
 ---------